Home / Jumping Spiders / Platycryptus

 Predators Reptiles, birds, big mammals, wasps

-Habitat Fences, tree trunk, walls
+Habitat Fences, tree trunks, walls

 Diet Insects and small spiders